ruggeri/tech-notes/math/strang-algebra/04c-projection-into-subspaces.md

 Let me propose a new way of seeing matrix multiplication `AB`.
 Apply the first row of `B` to an input vector.
 This is the amount of the first coordinate in `Bv`.
 Now, scale the first column of `A` by this amount.
 Repeat and sum.

-This is exactly what I described above.
+If we view matrix multiplication this way, then `AA\trans` is computed exactly as the sum given above!